 Inpatient consultation / telephonic consultation: A senior registrar-consultant team is available for ad hoc consultation throughout the working week.
 Please direct consultation requests to the duty senior registrar.
 A monthly roster is available at the telephone exchange.
-Patients on antiretroviral therapy in the S11 area are reviewed daily by a nursing sister or medical officer.

 ID ward round: Hospital-wide consultant-led ward rounds are conducted every Thursday at 09h00 starting in Ward B1.

 Outpatient clinics are conducted in A11 on Monday morning (general ID and immunology alternating with multi-drug resistant and complex TB), Tuesday morning (HIV infection), and Friday morning (HIV infection).
 During HIV clinics, individual counselling and group counselling sessions are conducted by the clinic lay counsellors or clinic social worker.
 Outside clinic hours, a nursing sister or ID senior registrar is available to see patients on an ad hoc basis in A11.
 Bookings for the Monday clinic may be made through the A11 clerk, Ms Simone Twaku on extension: 5812.
 Clinic appointments for the HIV clinics may be made through Sister Patti Apolles on extension: 5613 or Sister Charday Mortlock-Scheepers on 5812.

 Immunology consultation / investigation: The duty senior registrar (contact through telephone exchange) and Prof Eley (extension 5321 or cell: 0839477637) share clinical responsibilities for immunology.